 GOP Fires on Sanctuary Cities at Senate Gang Hearing

-WASHINGTON (CN) – Escalating the immigration-policy debate on Capitol Hill, Trump administration officials called for the Senate’s help Wednesday in fighting a Latin drug gang, the MS-13.
+WASHINGTON (CN) – Escalating the immigration-policy debate on Capitol Hill, Trump administration officials called for the Senate’s help Wednesday in fighting the Latin drug gang MS-13.

 “The threat is everywhere, not only in Texas,” said Kenneth Blanco, acting assistant attorney general of the Department of Justice criminal division.
 “It’s in every urban community, every rural community, everywhere in the United States.”